Harmonic analysis for rank-1 Randomised Horn Problems: Multiplicative Horn problem on

 In this form three things can be read off.
 First, the normalisation reads $\s f_X(\mathbf s_1)=1$ with $\mathbf s_1=\diag(0,\ldots,n-1)$.
 Second, comparison of~\eqref{3.4} and~\eqref{3.1} tells us that there is another representation of the spherical transform as

 with $|X|^{\mathbf s}$ introduced in~\eqref{Selberg}.
 This is, however, only true when $s_j-s_{j+1}\geq 1$, because the integral may run through poles where the determinant of a subblock of $X$ vanishes.
 Thus, Eq.~\eqref{4.1} has to be employed carefully.
 The third consequence of~\eqref{4.5.a} is an explicit inversion formula.
 Indeed such an inversion of the spherical transform can be given implicitly as a corollary of the theory of inverse spherical transforms, see~\cite{He84}.
-Yet, we could not find any reference which makes this explicit.
-So we state and prove it here.
+The following proposition is essentially given by the Peter-Weyl theorem and the Weyl character formula when considering spherical transforms for the Gelfand pair $(\U(n)\times \U(n), \diag(\U(n)\times \U(n)))$.
+Here we are only providing an explicit form for this particular case as we need it later.

 \begin{proposition} Let $f_X\in L^1(\U(n))$ and $\Delta(\mathbf s)^2\s f_X\in l^1$.
 Then, the inverse spherical transform is given by

 which evaluates to $f_X(e^{i\bm \theta})$ for almost all $\bm \theta\in(-\pi,\pi]^n$. \end{proposition}